-I watched this movie about a father who lost his daughter due to an illness.
-Even though I was not a fan on the movie, one line was stuck in my head.
+I watched a movie about a father who lost his daughter due to an illness.
+Even though I wasn’t a fan of the movie, one line has stuck in my head.
 “Just be sure to notice the collateral beauty.”
-What does that even mean?
-How could you find beauty in a child’s death?

 What does that even mean?
 How do you find beauty in a child’s death?

 Collateral beauty is the light you have to find within the dark.
 The small good that comes in the form of bad.

 Love is so powerful that it continues even after death.
 The impact of that pain can bring us closer to life, other people, and other places.
 But the only way we can do this is if we allow it.

 It’s hard to believe that we have the power to see light when something so traumatic happens.
 But it is possible.
 You can use your experience to help others.
 In the process of helping others, you help yourself.
 The person that is no longer with us, continues to touch lives through you.